deco3500/antsocial/README.md

 The group has agreed to use Slack and Facebook as the primary tools of communication.
 Facebook group and Slack channels were created when the group was formed.
 Slack and Facebook group should be checked at least once every 36 hours to ensure every group member is up-to-date.
 If a group member is unreachable by Slack or Facebook then they will be contacted by phone and email.
 In the event of needing to schedule a meeting outside of class it must be done with at least 48 hours notice and be scheduled to have the most available members to attend.

 Google docs were created to share files and folders within the team.
 Google docs were selected as it was the most convenient tool for collaboration documents.
 The naming conventions we will be using is docx and pdf.
 The social platform that we have adopted is web application and maybe mobile application if time persists in the future.

+##Documentation
+Documents such as Project Proposal will be composed by the team members using Google document, and be stored in Google Drive, so does files sharing.
+Git will be adopted for secondary storage of the documents

 ##Plan

 |Week/Date             |Task Description and Duration   |Resource Requirements   |